alex-strobel/DPP-LabManual/Manual/Research-projects.md

 2.  participate in manuscript preparation or revise a manuscript critically and with significant intellectual contribution; and
 3.  give their final approval of the manuscript version submitted for publication.

-These desiderata may be subject to change, so inform about possible updates (APA, DFG, etc.)
+These desiderata may be subject to discussion and change, so inform about possible updates at your relevant institution (APA, DFG, DGPs etc.)

 To put it simple: *There is no honorary authorship at AG.DPP*!
 Yet, it is important to keep in mind that all who in principle qualify for authorship should have at least the opportunity to contribute according to the points 1. to 3. above.
 This means that they are to be informed if